National Bus Company (UK): Corporate identity

-Example of Norman Wilson's NBC symbol and company identifier ('fleetname') using Wilson's bespoke National lettering, in the green monochrome version of the 1972 corporate identity.
+Example of Norman Wilson's NBC symbol and company identifier (fleetname) using his bespoke National lettering, in the green monochrome version of the 1972 corporate identity.
 Southern Vectis was one of 14 local operating companies which adopted the green version of the identity in 1972.

-The red version of Norman Wilson's NBC identity for local buses, applied to a Leyland National bus as specified in his Corporate Identity Manual.
+The red version of Norman Wilson's NBC identity for local buses, applied to a Leyland National as specified in his Corporate Identity Manual.
 Eastern Counties was one of 24 local operating companies which adopted the red version of the identity in 1972.

-In the 1970s all local service buses adopted a uniform design under Norman Wilson's corporate identity scheme, generally in either leaf green or poppy red, with white relief.
-All vehicles bore the local company fleetname in white in the bespoke National lettering/Wilson National typeface designed by Wilson and based on Akzidenz-Grotesk.
-The fleetname was aligned with Wilson's new NBC symbol, an italicised 'N' and its shadow forming an arrow, with the dimensions and positions precisely defined in Wilson's corporate identity manuals of 1972 and 1976.
+In the 1970s, all local service buses adopted a uniform design under Norman Wilson's corporate identity scheme, generally in either leaf green or poppy red, with white relief.
+All vehicles bore the local company fleetname in white, in the bespoke National lettering/Wilson National typeface designed by Wilson and based on Akzidenz-Grotesk.
+The fleetname was aligned with Wilson's new NBC symbol, an italicised N and its shadow forming an arrow, with the dimensions and positions precisely defined in Wilson's corporate identity manuals of 1972 and 1976.
 Though around 95 per cent of the company's buses appeared in one of the two standard colours, there were exceptions.
-Buses operating in the area of the Tyne and Wear Passenger Transport Executive used yellow in a similar fashion to the PTE's own fleet but to the NBC specifications for layout and colour; some buses operating within West Yorkshire were liveried in WYPTE verona green and cream; Jones (Aberbeeg) was liveried in blue, while local subsidiaries East Yorkshire, Midland General and the Northern General subsidiary, Sunderland District, also retained blue for short periods.
+Buses operating in the area of the Tyne and Wear Passenger Transport Executive used yellow in a similar fashion to the PTE's own fleet, but to the NBC specifications for layout and colour; some buses operating within West Yorkshire were liveried in WYPTE verona green and cream; Jones (Aberbeeg) was liveried in blue; and local subsidiaries East Yorkshire, Midland General and the Northern General subsidiary, Sunderland District, also retained blue for short periods.